 St Andrews has always been a small University, and intends to stay relatively small.
 The intimacy of the town, the closeness of the community and the interaction of Town and Gown are key elements of the St Andrews experience for staff, students and visitors.

-In the 2014-2015 academic year, we have a resident student cohort of 8,200, 19% of whom are postgraduates.
+In the 2014-2015 academic year, we had a resident student cohort of 8,200, 19% of whom are postgraduates.
 With achievable undergraduate targets set for the next few years, designed to maintain student quality while widening access, the UG population will grow by around 800 in the coming three years.
 With controlled expansion of our PG population, we will have more than 9,000 students by 2018.
 Further growth of our high quality overseas student population by exploring new markets could see our student cohort grow to 10,000 within 10 years, with over 50% of these being international and a post-graduate community of around 25%.
 Such growth will help us resist inflationary pressures on our costs and allow us to fund new projects.
 Such growth will however require investment in more teaching space, library facilities, student support services and residential accommodation.

 We will also continue to work with international partners, and will identify further partners, in order to increase the volume of activity across borders that enables increased access to the benefits of a St Andrews education, without all of that education having to be delivered in our small town.